 Each kindergarten classroom also has a SMART Board, which is used for whole group instruction, such as using the document camera to observe small objects/creatures in detail, reading a story or article aloud, or watching an educational video.
 Children also use the SMART Board to practice literacy or math skills during Center Time.

 Our cross-age program has helped connect our kindergartners to people of all ages across campus.
 The kindergarteners are so excited about learning from and teaching other Heritage Hall students and teachers at any age.
 Our students, patrons, and staff members are wonderful role models for the kindergarteners!

 Kindergarten students are expected to complete ten minutes of homework nightly.
 We feel that this is an appropriate amount of time for five and six-year-olds to spend on their homework for several reasons.

 The purpose of homework in kindergarten is to review and continue practicing the skills learned in the classroom.
 The kindergarten teachers also like for our students and their families to maximize their downtime at home by playing games, exercising, and spending quality time together.
-We encourage each family to spend at least twenty minutes per night reading to or with their child and feel that this supplements regular homework nicely.
+We encourage each family to spend at least twenty minutes per night reading to or with their child, and we feel that this approach supplements regular homework nicely.

 The kindergarten team maintains a classroom website to keep parents informed about what their child is doing in his/her classroom.
 This information can include topics of study, new sight words and robust vocabulary for the week, field trip information, volunteer requests, birthday alerts, upcoming school events, reminders, and classroom photographs and videos.